Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: System Model

 \subsection{RF Link}

 In the second hop, the relay re-transmits the information to the far user through the RF link by utilizing the harvested energy.
 We assume that the energy used for data reception at the relay is practically negligible and the harvested energy is primarily employed for data transmission~\cite{rakia2016optimal, xiao2021cooperative}.
 The relaying operation is of DF type.
-We assumed that the user is away from the AP horizontally by a distance ${d_{\textrm{u}}}$, which follows a Uniform distribution with $\mathcal{U}\left[ {d_{\textrm{u, min}},d_{\textrm{u, max}}} \right]$.
 Let ${B_{{\textrm{RF}}}}$ denote the bandwidth for the RF system and ${N_0}$ denote the noise power which can be defined as ${{N_0} = {P_0} + 10{\log _{10}}\left( {{B_{{\textrm{RF}}}}} \right) + {N_{\textrm{F}}}}$ where ${P_0}$ is the thermal noise power, and ${N_{\textrm{F}}}$ is the noise figure.
 Further, assume that the relay re-transmits the electrical signal with normalized power.
 The respective information rate is given as

 where ${h_{{\textrm{RF}}}}$ denotes the Rayleigh channel coefficients, ${{P_{\textrm{h},{i}}} = {E_{\textrm{h},{i}}}/T_{\textrm{RF},{i}}}$ is the transmit power and ${G_{{\textrm{RF}}}}$ is the path loss model for RF link and can be expressed as